GCP Program Requirements

 (WITH SUGGESTED TIMELINE)

-LANGUAGE COMPONENT: Students must take a language through level 4 and receive a final grade of 'C' in each level.
-Alternate approaches may be applied toward satisfaction of the GCP academic requirement on a case-by-case basis by submitting a completed GCP Academic Alternative Proposal Form to the GCP Review Committee.*
+LANGUAGE COMPONENT: Students must take a language through level 4 and receive a final grade of at least 'C' in each level.
+Students will complete this Google form to indicate the courses they have taken to meet this requirement.
+Alternate approaches may be applied toward satisfaction of the GCP academic requirement on a case-by-case basis by submitting a completed Academic Alternative Proposal Form to the GCP Review Committee.*

 Courses taken throughout high school OR form submitted at onset of pursuit of alternative program

-INTERNATIONAL TRAVEL COMPONENT: The travel program the student uses must provide a significant opportunity to interact and connect with the local culture and people.
-A sight-seeing tour would not be appropriate for this program.
+INTERNATIONAL TRAVEL COMPONENT: The travel must provide a significant opportunity to interact and connect with the local culture and people.
+A typical family vacation or sight-seeing tour to another country would not fulfill this requirement.
 Proposals for non-international inter-cultural experiences will be considered.
-All students must complete the GCP International Travel Experience Approval form prior to traveling.

 Travel ideally completed by end of junior year, although earlier completion will allow for more time to address other program components!